Alniarez/alniarez-web/index.md

 og: yes
 ---

 I am Jorge Sierra Miranda.
-Welcome to my ~~personal website~~ lair.
+Welcome to my personal website.
 Here you can find some the stuff that comes out of my spare time: software, games, photography and other shenanigans.
 {: .font-sub-title}

 # About me